Which goods are covered under CBAM? (Sector breakdown guide)

 Key takeaways

-• CBAM currently covers six high-emission sectors including steel, cement, aluminium, fertilisers, electricity, and hydrogen, with more products likely added after 2025.
+• CBAM currently covers six high-emission sectors including steel, cement, aluminium, fertilisers, electricity, and hydrogen.

 • To comply, importers must match goods to CN codes and start collecting supplier emissions data now - default values are being phased out.

-• Coolset helps importers identify CBAM-covered goods, engage suppliers, and prepare for 2026 certificate costs - all in one system.
+• Coolset helps importers identify CBAM-covered goods, collect supplier emissions data, and forecast certificate exposure for 2026 imports, all in one system.

 If you import goods into the EU, you’ve likely heard of the Carbon Border Adjustment Mechanism (CBAM).
 It’s the EU’s policy for putting a carbon cost on certain imported products, making sure foreign producers face similar climate costs to EU manufacturers.